JohannesAbresparr/cat-photo/README.md

 - Featured on all three pages, the full responsive navigation bar includes links to the Home page, Gallery and Contact page and is identical in each page to allow for easy navigation.

-- When the screen size is and is smaller than 768px the navbar turns into an bar-icon to save space in the header.
+- When the screen size is, and is smaller than 768px the navbar turns into an bar-icon to save space in the header.

 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the "back" button.